- Public Works

 - Mitigating adverse effects of changes in land use and runoff characteristics on the aquatic environment

-For more information on stormwater management contact Billy Ho at 469.429.4788 or by Email.
+For more information on stormwater management contact Public Works at 469-429-4788 or by Email.

-The TCEQ has renewed the "stormwater" General Permit for Small MS4s.
+The Texas Commission on Environmental Quality (TCEQ) has renewed the "stormwater" General Permit for Small MS4s.

 On January 16, 2019 the Commission adopted the 2019 TPDES general permit for small MS4s, TXR040000.
 The general permit’s effective date is January 24, 2019.
 Starting from the effective date of the general permit, permittees have 180 days to submit a Notice of Intent (NOI) with an updated Stormwater Management Program (SWMP).

-To comply with State TCEQ Phase II MS4s general permit and Federal EPA regulations for protecting stormwater quality, since 2007, the City of Sachse is required to implement a Storm Water Management Plan (SWMP)as a level 2 operator.
+To comply with State TCEQ Phase II MS4s general permit and Federal EPA regulations for protecting stormwater quality, since 2007, the City of Sachse is required to implement a Stormwater Management Plan (2019 SWMP) as a level 2 operator.
 The SWMP describes certain Best Management Practices (BMPs) the City will implement in order to comply with the Minimum Control Measures (MCMs) set up for Phase II permitees.
 The MCMs required by the Phase II Rule include: